JHPNE/Lark/README.md

 # Lark

 ## Overview

 Lark is a simulation framework that utilizes Data-Oriented Programming to efficiently manage and simulate complex entities and behaviors.
 The primary language used is C#, with performance-critical components written in C++.

+## Important!!

+Old Implementation guide Below not working anymore

 ## Implementation

 ### Data-Oriented Programming

 Lark uses Data-Oriented Programming to optimize data layout and access patterns.
 This approach minimizes cache misses and improves performance, particularly in simulations involving numerous entities.

 ## How to Implement New Components

 ### Creating a New Component

 1. **Header File:**
    Create a header file for your component in the `Lark/Components/` directory.
 Define the component's data structure and necessary functions.
 For example:
    ```cpp
    #pragma once
    #include "Entity.h"